matthewdfuller/ethos-systemd/v1/opt/README.md

 The `/opt` folder is organized by the service name.
 Within each folder, the following structure is used:

 ```
-└── opt
 └── demoservice
+    ├── fleet
+    │   └── demoservice.service
+    ├── setup
-        ├── demoservice.service
+    │   ├── common
+    │   │   └── 001-script.sh
-        ├── leader
+    │   └── leader
     │       └── 001-images.sh
-        │   └── 002-script.sh
-        ├── common
-        │   └── 001-script.sh
     └── util
         └── helper.sh
 ```

 Within the `/demoservice` service folder, the following subfolders are defined:

+* `fleet`: The actual service files
+* `setup`:
     * `leader`: Scripts that will only be run once, on a single leader node.
 The best uses for these are to set default image values or perform other `etcd` actions to seed values into the cluster that will later be used by the service.
     * `common`: Scripts that will run on every node, including the leader.
 The best uses for these are file modifications, folder creation, downloading helper objects, etc.
 * `util`: Scripts that are called by the service as part of `ExecStartPre` or `ExecStart`.

 Additionally, the actual service files are provided (one or more).

 ## Setting Default Container Image Values

 All Docker images that are used by the service should be defined in etcd `/images/demoservice`.
 The cluster works by first running a default script (`001-defaults.sh`) on the leader which sets the default image values for required containers (Mesos, etc.).
-Then, `003-optional.sh` runs all of the scripts inside of `/opt/demoservice/leader`.
+Then, `003-optional.sh` runs all of the scripts inside of `/opt/demoservice/setup/leader`.
 These scripts can set the default image values used.
 Finally, the `004-custom.sh` script is run, which overrides any of these defaults based on the user's `secrets.json` `configs` section.

-Your `001-images.sh` file inside of `/opt/demoservice/leader` should look like:
+Your `001-images.sh` file inside of `/opt/demoservice/setup/leader` should look like:

 ```
 #!/usr/bin/bash -x